-Received: 16 April 2018

-11:35 AM on 16 Apr 2018 We hereby object to application reference number 18/03517/LIPN due to increased traffic, increased noise and disorderly behaviour.

-Received: 01 May 2018

-11:00 PM on 01 May 2018 I strongly object to the plans to hold up to 15 public events in Grosvenor Square.
-I live very close to Grosvenor Square and am very concerned that this will cause a great disturbance for the residents nearby.
-The noise travels and would be a nuisance.
-Grosvenor Square is well used as a quiet place to sit and relax if these events go ahead it will deprive the local residents and visitors of this important green space.
-I think these events will spoil the grassy areas, they will also generate traffic problems and the prospects of litter in the area.
-Please consider the general well being of the local residents and reject these plans.
+Received: 16 April 2018 or 2018 We hereby object to application reference number to increased traffic, increased noise and disorderly behaviour.
+Received: 01 May 2018 in Grosvenor Squa that this will cause and would be a nui relax if these event important green spa generate traffic pro ay 2018 I strongly object to the plans to hold up to 15 public events re.
+I live very close to Grosvenor Square and am very concerned a great disturbance for the residents nearby .
+The noise travels sance.
+Grosvenor Square is well used as a quiet place to sit and s go ahead it will deprive the local residents and visitors of this ace.
+I think these events will spoil the grassy areas, they will also blems and the prospects of litter in the area.
+Please consider the of the local residents and reject these plans.

+Received:

-Received: 23 April 2018
+23 April 2018